Additional details continue to surface in connection with two Pennsylvania children who died only minutes apart from each other last month.

 According to court documents, investigators found two dining room table chairs in the basement.
 Both chairs were tipped over around three feet away from each other.

-The children lived in the home with their mother, Lisa Snyder, and their 17-year-old brother.
+The children lived in the home with their mother, Lisa Snyder.
+They also had a 17-year-old brother, identified as Owen Snyder.
 CBS Philly previously reported that the children’s father was not in their lives.
 No arrests have been made at this time.

 “The eight-year-old victim is known to play video games and view various internet websites utilizing the X-Box gaming console,” the warrant read.